imics-lab/BioDiffusion_dev/README.md

 <!-- USAGE -->
 ## Usage

-Please go to src folder.
+Please go to **src** folder.
-The unconditional, label conditional, and signal conditional scripts and instrucitons on how to run are there
+The unconditional, label conditional, and signal conditional scripts and instrucitons on how to run are there.
+In the **synthetic_data_exps** folder, there are some synthetic data examples and visualization examples.